carpetbomb/PS4PKG/README.md

 ![Screenshot_1](https://github.com/user-attachments/assets/a04c2b9e-dbc8-4387-b18c-5c1b7bd0f5ca)

-These are stored locally in the cache folder in plaintext and are only passed to psxhax and nowhere else. `(you can confirm this by reading through the code)`
+These are stored locally in the cache folder and are only passed to psxhax and nowhere else. `(you can confirm this by reading through the code)`

 while I plan to add some encryption on these cookies it is not a priority at the moment as nothing in the file indicates what site they are for
 # Bugs